CoolidgeCornerSchool/craftfair/readme.md

-# Devo Science Fair
+# Coolidge Corner Craft Fair

+This site was forked from the [Devo Science Fair](https://github.com/CoolidgeCornerSchool/sciencefair) repo.
+This readme probably has some cut-and-paste errors referring to science fair content.

-View this site at [http://sciencefair.devotionschool.org](http://sciencefair.devotionschool.org)
+View this site at [https://coolidgecornerschool.github.io/craftfair](https://coolidgecornerschool.github.io/craftfair)

-The Science Fair site has
+The Craft Fair site has
-  * info about the science fair
-  * a registration form to sign up for the science fair
+  * a registration form to sign up for the craft fair
   * a spreadsheet to hold all the form data from people who sign up

 ### Copying or updating this code